W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vii-creation-and-communication/index.md

 ²The ego is thus against communication, except insofar as it [communication] is utilised to establish separateness rather than to abolish it [separateness].
 ³The communication system of the ego is based on its [the-ego’s] own thought system, as is everything else it [the ego] dictates.
 ⁴Its [the-ego’s] communication is controlled by its [the-ego’s] need to protect itself [the-ego’s-self], and it [the ego] will disrupt communication when it [the ego] experiences threat.
-⁵This disruption [of communication] is a reäction to a specific person or persons.
+⁵This disruption [of communication] is a reaction to a specific person or persons.
 ⁶The specificity of the ego’s thinking, then, results in spurious generalisation which [generalisation] is really not abstract at all.
 ⁷It [the ego] merely responds in certain specific ways to everything it [the ego] perceives as related.
 :::